NickMcConnell/AngbandPlus/readme2.txt

 The current verson of CatH-Angband should be available at http://dbox.victoly.com/~neko/cath/ .
-If you have any suggestions, bugs or whatever, send them to neko@dbox.victoly.com.
+If you have any suggestions, bugs or whatever, send them to neko@inet.att.co.kr.
 Thank you.